Vegan Guide to Malaysia

 Dosas

-Dosas are light, crispy pancakes made from fermented rice flour, filled with a spiced semi-mashed potato filling, served with sambar (lentil stew) and coconut chutney.
+Dosas are life. we love dosas and can’t get enough of them.
+They are light, crispy pancakes made from fermented rice flour, filled with a spiced semi-mashed potato filling, served with sambar (lentil stew) and coconut chutney.
 Eat them morning, noon and night and don’t be shy with that delicious coconut chutney, spiced with curry leaves and mustard seeds.
 We could happily eat a masala dosa every day for the rest of our lives and never get bored of them.

 vegan Southern Indian Masala Dosa in Malaysia